hofstadter-io/hof/SECURITY.md

 Please email security@hofstadter.io

-We appreciate your secure disclusures.
+We appreciate your secure disclosures.
 We don't have much money right now but will make our best effort to find a reward or other consideration.

 Thank You